← Back to Complete Guide

 Depletion Rate

 Oxygen depletes at a base rate while swimming.
-Rate increases with depth (see depth penalty section).
+Rate increases with depth (see depth penalty section below).
 Sprint swimming slightly accelerates depletion.

 📈